minus5/reading-list/README.md

 Although Career Path also has five stages it is important to understand the difference between the two.
 Career Path gives you overview what is expected on each level based on combination of different skill areas.
 Dreyfus model describes how we progress in acquiring one specific skill.

-It describes that beginners and experts are fundamentally different.
+Dreyfus model describes that beginners and experts are fundamentally different.
 How you will see further how you progress on that journey you don't just "know more".
 How you see the world, how you react and what is the most important how you learn changes depending on your level.

-So let's see how Dreyfus models describes each level and how did we use it to encourage reading within our company.
+So let's see how Dreyfus models describes each level and how we used it to encourage reading within our company.

 ## STARTER KIT - JUNIORS